AtomLinter/linter-spell/README.md

         range: new Range([0, 1], [0, 4]),
         suggestions: ['bar'],
         actions: [{
-          title: "Add to my dictionary",
+          title: 'Add to my dictionary',
           apply: () => { /* add word to your dictionary. */ }
         }]
       }])